-There can be many reasons why one craves for sweets.
+There can be many reasons why one craves for sweets and ways to reduce cravings with injections such as Semaglutide (for people with type 2 diabetes).
 Generally, people who eat a lot of carbohydrates like rice, bread, potato, bagels, muffins, pasta, soft drinks and desserts tend to have very high blood glucose levels.
 They get an urge to eat something sweet when their blood glucose level drops.

 Pancreas is an organ in your body that releases the sugar-lowering hormone insulin when you eat something.
 This helps the excess glucose from the food to be used as energy or get stored in the body.